Station 6 - 134 Amory St.

 In the late 1800's, Company Six was made up of three pieces consisting of, an engine, hose wagon, and ladder, all horse drawn.
 A 750 gpm pump was delivered to Station 6 in 1917, and an Ahrens-Fox 50 ft. service ladder was put in service as Ladder 6 in 1923.
 In 1953, a new Mack pumper with a new 75 ft.
 Seagrave aerial ladder were assigned to the Amory St. station.

 On June 9, 1988, an accidental fire destroyed Station 6 while the company was out on training.
 A new three bay station was built down the road at 134 Amory St., the current location.
 The station presently houses a 1990 E-One pumper and a 1996 Nova Quintech Skyarm tower ladder.
 It will be receiving this year the first ever Forestry Truck in the history of MFD.
-The station is staffed by a captain, three lieutenants, and sixteen firefighters.
+The station is staffed by a captain, three lieutenants, and twelve firefighters.